Analysis | What the political shift in rural counties looks like since 2000

 Zooming in to Kentucky, the change is obvious.
 Some urban and suburban areas (as around Cincinnati) started voting more Democratic, sometimes by quite a bit.
 But otherwise the region moved hard to the Republicans — more than even other rural areas.

-The Politico story centered on Dubois, Pa., a town to the northeast of Pittsburgh.
+The Politico story centered on DuBois, Pa., a town to the northeast of Pittsburgh.
 In 2000, it preferred George W. Bush by about 21 points.
 In 2020, it preferred Trump by 50.

 That’s not entirely because of migration.
 It’s in part because the community itself has changed.